IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 J does have a workaround for this: `jpath`.
 It provides a way of referring to certain system paths that you might use a lot.
 For example, `~Projects/md/md.ijs` might resolve to `/home/ibzan/j903-user/projects/md/md.ijs`.
-The problem with this approach is it still relies on an absolute path effectively &mdash; just trading `/home/ibzan/j903-user/projects` for `~Projects`.
+The problem with this approach is it still relies on an absolute path effectively&mdash;just trading `/home/ibzan/j903-user/projects` for `~Projects`.
-Requiring all J code to be installed in a specific location is the behaviour I want to avoid &mdash; while less bad for referring to separate projects, it means code within the _same_ project must know where it is installed!
+Requiring all J code to be installed in a specific location is the behaviour I want to avoid&mdash;while less bad for referring to separate projects, it means code within the _same_ project must know where it is installed!

 I strongly believe that file imports should be relative to the directory the script is in.
 For the most part, this is what you actually want as a user!